European Research Funding for Alt-Protein Reached A Record High in 2023

 How research funding for alternative protein was distributed

-Within Europe, the EU collectively pumped in €252M for future food research, half of which was invested in 2023 and early 2024, chiefly from its Horizon Europe programme.
+Within Europe, the EU collectively pumped in €252M for future food research since 2020, half of which was invested in 2023 and early 2024, chiefly from its Horizon Europe programme.

 But when it came to individual countries, Denmark led the way with €96M, spearheading the Nordic nations’ leadership with alternative proteins.
 Collectively, Denmark, Norway, Sweden and Finland invested a fifth of Europe’s total.

-The UK was second on the list, with €90M invested in research, thanks to the establishment of a network of research hubs by state agency UK Research and Innovation.
+The UK was second on the list, with €90M invested in research during this period, thanks to the establishment of a network of research hubs by state agency UK Research and Innovation.

 Plant-based protein studies commanded the most funding (39%), followed by cross-cutting research that featured a combination of alternative protein pillars (31%).
 Meanwhile, 21% of these funds went into fermentation, and a tenth were dedicated solely to cultivated meat.